 If someone else caused your accident, why does it matter what type of insurance you have?
 Unfortunately, despite laws requiring that all drivers have car insurance, not everyone does.
 And some drivers are underinsured—that is, they have insurance, but it doesn't offer enough coverage.

 Though it's not required in most states, many insurance policies include "uninsured/underinsured motorist" coverage, which protects you if a driver with little or no insurance hits you.
-If that happens, you'll work with your own insurance company to get payment for any personal injuries resulting from the crash (vehicle damage is usually a separate issue).
+If that happens, you'll work with your own insurance company to get paid for any personal injuries resulting from the crash (vehicle damage is usually a separate issue).

 Because you have a contract with your insurance company, the company owes you a duty to act in "good faith" in negotiating with you and settling your claim.
 If your insurance company refuses to pay what you deserve, you can sue the company for breach of contract, and maybe even "bad faith."